sswastik02/GoLibraryAPI/README.md

 ```
 docker exec -it <go_fiber_container_name> go run main.go -createadmin
 ```
 <span style="color:grey"> go fiber container name is the name of the container running the go fiber backend that is running on your system.
-You can view it by running `docker ps`
+You can view it by running `docker ps`</span>

 ### Run Server

 ```
-docker-compose up
+docker-compose up --build
 ```